raulmax319/sm64plus/README.md

 <br>

-**Q:** Can I use mods with this?
-What about Render96?

-**A:** You can use custom model mods using [sm64pcBuilder2](https://sm64pc.info/sm64pcbuilder2/).
-There is no support for texture mods yet however.
-There is no support for Render96 too, and there are no current plans for adding support specifically for it here.

-<br>

 **Q:** Can I have a logo of the game?

 **A:** [Sure](https://cdn.discordapp.com/attachments/828684639618203688/828756298643931176/sm64plus-centred.png).
-Shoutouts to @Benial for doing such a good job with it.
+Shoutouts to [Benial](https://twitter.com/Benial17) for doing such a good job with it.

 <br>

+**Q:** Can I use mods with this?

+**A:** Starting with version 1.1.0 there are 2 types of mods you can use.

+**1) Texture Packs**

+You can install custom texture packs by copying the texture files to the "C:\Users\YourUsername\AppData\Local\SM64Plus\gfx" folder.
+If you're asked to replace files, say yes.
+The folder layout and file names for the textures should be the same as what most other PC port forks.
+Make sure that the texture pack you're using has segmented skybox textures, otherwise you won't be able to see any differences with the skybox.
+This feature is considered experimental and may have issues.

+**2) Custom Models**

+You can install custom model mods easily using [sm64pcBuilder2](https://sm64pc.info/sm64pcbuilder2/).

+**Q:** What about Render96?

+**A:** The official Render96 texture pack works with SM64Plus, but lacks the segmented skybox textures.
+The models are not tested but they should work as well.

+<br>

 **Q:** Is there Linux or Mac support?

-**A:** Nope.
-It might get Linux support in the future, but not yet.
+**A:** Linux support is in works but needs further testing.
+There's no Mac support planned.

 <br>